pearsonca/scala-commsim/index.md

 > ##Using the Montreal Data
 >
 > Recall that the Montreal data is unique users joining and leaving unique hotspots, and that close examination of this data indicates there is regular turnover (immigration and emigration) in users and locations.
-For our model, we will assume that the background actually has a constant number of actual locations, and that turnover is locations adopting or quitting the municipal service.
+For our model, we will assume that the background actually has a constant number of actual locations, and that turnover represents those locations adopting or quitting the municipal service.
 >
 > For users, we assume that their turnover represents entering and leaving the system.
 We might reasonably conclude that some changes represent identical users changing authentication credentials.
-However, for simplicity we ignore that at this stage.
+However, for simplicity we ignore that possibility in this model.
 >
 > We will also aggregate wifi access data to a daily interval, *i.e.* a user accessed the system at particular location on a particular day.